ducakar/TextureReplacer/README.md

 * change bilinear texture filter to trilinear to improve mipmap quality.

 Special thanks to:
-* rbray89 who contributed a reflective visor shader and for TextureCompressor (a.k.a.
-Active Texture Management) and Visual Enhancements where some code has been borrowed from,
+* rbray89 who contributed a reflective visor shader and for Active Texture Management and Visual Enhancements where some code has been borrowed from,
 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement